Frank Sinatra: Television and radio career

-After beginning on the Major Bowes Amateur Hour radio show with the Hoboken Four in 1935, and later WNEW and WAAT in Jersey City, Sinatra became the star of radio shows of his own on NBC and CBS from the early 1940s to the mid-1950s.
+After beginning on the Major Bowes Amateur Hour radio show with the Hoboken Four in 1935, and later WNEW and WAAT in Jersey City, Sinatra starred in his own radio shows on NBC and CBS from the early 1940s to the mid-1950s.
 In 1942, he hired arranger Axel Stordahl away from Tommy Dorsey before beginning his first radio program that year, keeping Stordahl with him for all of his radio work.
 By the end of 1942, Sinatra was named the "Most Popular Male Vocalist on Radio" in a DownBeat poll.
 Early on, he frequently worked with The Andrews Sisters on radio.
 They would appear as guests on each other's shows, as well as on many USO shows broadcast to troops via the Armed Forces Radio Service (AFRS).
 Sinatra appeared as a special guest in the sisters' ABC Eight-to-the-Bar Ranch series, while the trio in turn guested on his Songs by Sinatra series on CBS.
 Sinatra had two stints as a regular member of the cast of Your Hit Parade; (Note: Your Hit Parade was a popular weekly radio and television program from 1935 to 1958.
 Sponsored by American Tobacco Company's Lucky Strike brand of cigarettes, the show featured the top ten songs of each week.) his first was from 1943 to 1945, and second was from 1946 to May 28, 1949, during which Sinatra was paired with the then-new girl singer, Doris Day.
 Starting in September 1949, the BBD&O advertising agency produced a radio series starring Sinatra for Lucky Strike called Light Up Time – some 176 15-minute shows that featured him and Dorothy Kirsten singing – which lasted through to May 1950.

 In October 1951, the second season of The Frank Sinatra Show began on CBS Television.
 Ultimately, Sinatra did not find the success on television for which he had hoped.
 (Note: Producer Irving Mansfield described Sinatra as being obsessed with the thought that his wife, Ava Gardner, was having an affair with her former husband, Artie Shaw.
 He often started shouting about this on the set of the television show when he phoned his home and could not reach Gardner.
 Mansfield had to communicate with Sinatra through the entourage that always accompanied him to CBS.
 Sinatra was always late to work and did not care to spend any time at rehearsal; he blamed all those connected with the program for the poor ratings it received.
 Mansfield was at his wits' end with Sinatra and his television show and quit the program.
 Mansfield informed him that he was a man of great talent but a failure as a person, which led to Sinatra attempting to angrily fire him.
 Mansfield replied that he was too late, as he had resigned that morning.)
 Santopietro writes that Sinatra "never appeared fully at ease on his own television series."
 In 1953 and 1954, Sinatra starred in the NBC radio program Rocky Fortune, portraying Rocco Fortunato (a.k.a.
 Rocky Fortune).